UBC-DSCI/introduction-to-datascience/README.md

 - data frame (not dataframe)
 - data set (not dataset)
 - scatter plot (not scatterplot)
+- capitalize all initialisms and acronyms (URL not url, API not api, $K$-NN not $k$-nn)
+- response variable (not target, output)
+- predictor variable (not explanatory)
+- numerical variable (not quantitative variable)
+- categorical variable (not class variable)

 #### Punctuation
 - emdashes should have no surrounding spaces. `This kind of typesetting&mdash;which is awesome&mdash;is correct!` and `Typesetting with spaces around em-dashes &mdash; which is bad &mdash; is not correct`
 #### Common typos to check for
 - RMPSE: should be RMSPE
 - boostrap: should be bootstrap